 - Healthier snacks (crackers, dried fruit, etc.)

-- A craft from the party—see the next section
+- A craft from the festivities—see the next section

-One of the things one mom mentioned was that she liked when her daughter brought home a craft she made at the party as the favor.
-It was a good combination of party activity and goody bag.
+One of the fun things one mom mentioned was that she liked when her daughter brought home a craft she made at the party as the favor.
+It was a good combination of party activity, creativity, and goody bag!